 Over time, caulk can get discolored from dirt and mildew, so fresh caulking can do wonders for the aesthetics of your bath.
-Caulk also happens to be one of the least expensive tweaks you can do to your shower and sink area.
+Caulk is also one of the least expensive tweaks you can do to your shower and sink area.
 You shouldn’t need to hire a pro if this is the only fix you need.
-Head to Home Depot and pick up the closest color to what you currently have, as well as a caulk gun, and you should be good to go.
+Head to Home Depot and pick up the closest color to what you currently have and a caulk gun, and you should be good to go.

 Dig deepDig deep

 If your apartment is prewar and the bath hasn’t been renovated in years, you probably need a regrout.
 You might be able to get away with a good cleaning or bleaching, but chances are, the existing grout will need to get carved out and new grout installed.
 Although it’s not expensive or difficult, I don’t recommend trying to tackle a regrout project yourself.
 Companies like the Grout Medic can come in and knock it out in a few hours.
 After they finish, you’ll feel like you have a brand new bath.

 A fresh coat or two in the bath will give the room an overall new and clean feeling.
 If your tile and fixtures are in good condition, paint could be all the room needs.

 Prewar apartments usually have cast iron tubs with a porcelain finish.
 The porcelain can start to look dingy after many years, but a facelift can make it look new.
 Hire a pro to get the job done in two or three hours.

 An old, out-of-style light fixture can date your bath.
 Shop for a newer, more modern piece that can give your room some style.